Rosemary & Thyme

-Rosemary & Thyme is a British television cosy mystery thriller series starring Felicity Kendal and Pam Ferris as gardening detectives Rosemary Boxer and Laura Thyme.
+Rosemary & Thyme is a British television cosy mystery thriller comedy drama series starring Felicity Kendal and Pam Ferris as gardening detectives Rosemary Boxer and Laura Thyme.
 The show began on ITV in 2003.
 The third series ended in August 2007.
 The theme is murder mysteries in the setting of professional gardening jobs.
 It was created by Brian Eastman to entertain his wife, Christabel Albery, who is an avid gardener.
 The show was directed by Brian Farnham (10 episodes, 2003–2006), Simon Langton (8 episodes, 2004–2006), Tom Clegg (3 episodes, 2003) and Gwennan Sage (1 episode, 2004).
 Clive Exton, who helped create the show, contributed 10 of the 22 scripts.

 Plot

-A cosy mystery series set in beautiful British and European gardens, Rosemary & Thyme features two women brought together by a sudden death who discover their shared love of the soil.
+A cosy mystery series set in beautiful British and European gardens, Rosemary & Thyme features two women, brought together by a sudden death, who discover their shared love of the soil.
 Being gardeners means that they overhear secrets and dig up clues which lead them to handle floral problems, solve crimes and capture criminals.